 Get comfortable.
 It’s likely the walls and ceiling in your garage weren’t insulated when your house was first built.
-To ensure comfortable enjoyment of your new living space, you’ll need to have insulation installed.
+To ensure the comfortable enjoyment of your new living space, you’ll need to have insulation installed.

 Depending on the layout of the planned space, it might also be a good idea to remove the garage door and replace it with a wall.
 If, however, you’re keeping the garage door — perhaps you’re building a fitness studio or a workshop — you might still consider insulating the door.